University of Surrey

-- Most degrees require IELTS 6.5 overall with at least 6.0 in each component, however some programmes ask for higher scores than this.
+- Most degrees require IELTS 6.5 overall with at least 6.0 in each component, however some programmes ask for higher scores.

-- Please visit the individual undergraduate and postgraduate programme pages to discover the requirements for each course.
+- Please refer to the university website and check individual undergraduate and postgraduate programme pages to discover the requirements for each course.

 Accommodation for International Students

-- Accommodation is guaranteed to international students for their first year studying at Surrey (across both undergraduate and postgraduate) who adhere to the university’s allocation policy.
-Please refer to the University of Surrey website for details of the allocation policy and accommodation guarantees.
+- Accommodation is guaranteed to international students for their first year studying at Surrey (across both undergraduate and postgraduate) who adhere to the university's allocation policy.
+Please refer to the university website for details of the allocation policy and accommodation guarantees.

-- Arranged in Courts of Residence (groups of self-catered housing) and priced to suit different budgets, the university's accommodation has been designed to be comfortable and secure.
-5,000 rooms are available across three campuses: Stag Hill, Manor Park and Hazel Farm campus.
-The largest of these is Manor Park which has over 1,800 en-suite rooms, where facilities include a café and easy access to the Surrey Sports Park.
+- Arranged in courts of residence (groups of self-catered housing) and priced to suit different budgets, the university's accommodation has been designed to be comfortable and secure.
+5,500 rooms are available across three campuses: Stag Hill, Manor Park and Hazel Farm campus.
+The largest of these is Manor Park with over 1,800 en-suite rooms, where facilities include a café and easy access to the Surrey Sports Park.